DrugLib.com — Drug Information Portal

 DISEASE CHARACTERISTICS:

-* Diagnosis of poorly differentiated thyroid cancer
+- Diagnosis of differentiated thyroid cancer

 - Locoregionally extensive and/or metastatic disease